gavbro/php-folioframe/README.md

 		* Helper - Any classes that help with overall functionality, but not neccessarily required.
 		* Lang - The language array files accessed throug the URL. (example: /en/ or /Lang/en.php)
 		* Libraries - Any extra code that might be needed for only a certain extra functionality to work. (example: reCAPTCHA)
-		* Log - For future use to store logs
 		* Model - The heavier processing of requests, POSTs, etc.
 		* Resources - Any other non-script resources to be used (currently a list of blacklisted email domains)
 		* View - The php reference file to what the user actually sees.
 These are loaded by the controllers.
-* A basic index.php root anchor file in the web root to call all the core files.
+* A index.php root anchor file in the web root to call all the core files.
 * Segregated databases for operations that can be segregated to other servers if needed.
-* Importable SQL files that will setup all the database structures and stored procedures.
+* Fully installable and integrated security features right our of the box:
+	* Form CSRF protection.
+	* Google reCAPTCHA integration (optional)
+	* Form HoneyPot.
+	* Content Security Policy Pre-Configured.
+	* Full database encrypt/decrypt capability done by PHP (AES-256-CTR, Random secret KEY).
+	* preconfigured .htaccess.
+* Multi-Language Support through a single language file.

 #### 2. Recently Added:

 * Relevant error messages to the user (Example: 'Password incorrect, try again')
 * Integrated CAPTCHA or ReCAPTCHA support.
+* Admin recognization.
+* 20000+ list of denied emails (10 minute emails) the system checks against for each user.
+* Full install package (Needs more testing)

 #### 3. Upcoming or planned:

+* Manual installation files (In case the installer doesn't work for some reason.)
+* User panel to add alias, name, send messages, contact info, etc.
 * Lots of code optimazation.
 * SEO optimization.
-* image, video and audio playback support.
+* Image manipulation, video and audio playback support.
-* Meaningful logging of all login related events.
-* Admin recognization.
+* Logging overhaul to keep logs and errors for admin.
 * Admin messages when important things occur (Bad errors, new users, messages, etc.)
-* User panel to add alias, name, send messages, contact info, etc.

 **If this becomes a little more popular I would like to see the following features added**:

 * Admin area for administration of users.
 * Two-factor authentication.
-* Basic templating system.
+* Social Media integration.

 ### 4. Requirements

 * HTTPS not HTTP.
 See https://en.wikipedia.org/wiki/HTTPS
 * File or FTP access to the web server.
-* PHP version 7.3 or higher minimum.
+* PHP version 7.2 or higher minimum.
 * MySQL version 5.0 or higher minimum.
 * MySQL PDO Driver loaded and ready.
-* SHA256 encryption capability.
-(Usually part of most LAMP stacks)
+* MySQL ROOT Access (to create and remove users/privileges)

 ### 5. Recommendations

 #### Become a contributer!

 If this script helps you, consider contributing!
-I am only one dude and there is alot that can be done:
+I am only one person and there is alot that can be done:

 * Front-end upgrades.
 * Code optimization.